nospam2000/ch341-baudrate-calculation/README.md

     divisor = (2 * CH341_CRYSTAL_FREQ / (prescaler * baud_rate) + 1) / 2
     CH341_REG_BPS_DIV = 256 - divisor

+Using this formula together with choosing the right prescaler will give you an relative baud rate error <= 0.16% for the common baud rates.
+For all other baud rates between 46 to 100000 (the uncommon ones) the error is < 0.8% .
+Above 100000 baud you should only use selected baud rates.

 #### Divisor values < 8 ####

 The divisor register doesn't treat all values equally.
-The `divisor` values from 9 to 256 are just used normally, but the values between 8 and 2 give a divisor which is just half of its value (TODO: check for prescaler values!=1), for example using `divisor=8` only divides by 4.
+The `divisor` values from 9 to 256 are just used normally, but when `prescaler=1` the values between 8 and 2 give a divisor which is just half of its value, for example using `divisor=8` only divides by 4.

 This is the reason for the following code:

-    // the divisors from 8 to 2 are actually 16 to 4
-    // this is needed for baud rates >=1500000 else if (div <= 8 && div >= 4) {
+    if (prescaler == 1 && div <= 8 && div >= 4) {
       div /= 2;
-        found_div = true;
+      found_div = 1;
       break;
     }

-`divisor = 1` result in a actual divisor of 78 and is therefore not used.
+`divisor = 1` results in a actual divisor of 78 when `prescaler=1` and is therefore not used.

 #### Rounding issues ####